ShabbyDog/unifi_camera_privacy/README.md

 - ✅ All privacy zones are removed from the camera
 - 👁️ The camera view is restored to normal
 - 📹 Recording and motion detection resume normal operation
+- 🎤 **Microphone is restored** (audio recording enabled)
 - 💡 **Status LED is restored to normal** (visual confirmation)
 - 🌙 **IR LEDs are restored to AUTO** (night vision restored)

+**Important Note:** This application now provides **complete privacy** by controlling both video (privacy zones) and audio (microphone muting).
+When privacy mode is enabled, both the visual feed is blocked AND the microphone is muted, ensuring total privacy for the covered area.

 ## LED & IR Control Features

-The application now includes comprehensive lighting control for supported cameras:
+The application now includes comprehensive lighting and audio control for supported cameras:

 ### Automatic Control (Privacy Mode):
-- 🔴 **Privacy Mode ON**: Status LED turns OFF, IR LEDs turn OFF
+- 🔴 **Privacy Mode ON**: Status LED turns OFF, IR LEDs turn OFF, Microphone muted
-- 🟢 **Privacy Mode OFF**: Status LED turns ON, IR LEDs return to AUTO
+- 🟢 **Privacy Mode OFF**: Status LED turns ON, IR LEDs return to AUTO, Microphone restored
 - 👁️ **Visual Feedback**: Instantly see privacy status from across the room
 - 🌙 **Enhanced Privacy**: No night vision recording when privacy enabled
+- 🎤 **Complete Privacy**: No audio recording when privacy enabled

 ### Manual LED Control:
 - 🎛️ **Independent Control**: Turn status LED on/off without affecting privacy zones